j33f/apiMobitrans/README.md

 1. Clone the project
 2. In a terminal console, go to the project's directory then run `npm install` to install the project's dependencies
 3. Run the API server with the default  by typing `node app.js` in a terminal console
-4. Open the following URL in a browser : http://127.0.0.1:1337/scrap/ (adapt to feat your needs)
+4. Open the following URL in a browser : http://127.0.0.1:1337/scrap/MySecret (if you are using it on your own machine)

 Configuration
 -------------